From Scrappy Startup to

 • A podcast producer was pushing content out

 My role wasn’t just operational, I became a strategic partner.
-I had the founder’s ear every day.
-We talked through every client meeting, every contract, every hire.
-I stepped in as Head of Operations & Account Management also running project management and running finance.
-Everything that makes an agency run behind the scenes?
-I owned it.
+The founder and I talked daily.
+We debriefed every client meeting, reviewed every contract, and weighed every hire.
+He was the face of new business, strategy, content and creative.
+I owned Head of Operations & Account Management which included project management and overseeing finance.

-• The first major shift came when I helped us hire a powerhouse Director of Social Content.
-She brought vision, rigor, and creative leadership.
+• Hired a powerhouse Director of Social Content.
+She brought vision, rigor, and strategic leadership.
 That hire transformed both our output and our internal culture.

 • Built out core infrastructure using Monday.com for project management, Airtable for social content planning, Google Workspace for files and email, Slack for team communication, and Gusto for contractor payments.